Cookies

 Condition: Good

 This signed like-new hardcover edition has no marks, pages are tight but slightly warped.
 Dust cover is unmarked Owner's inscriptions are present on title page.
-Claire Joyes is a French author and historian known for her works on Claude Monet and his life at Giverny.
-She has written multiple books about Monet, often focusing on his personal life, home, and culinary interests.
-Monet’s Table: The Cooking Journals of Claude Monet is one of her most well-known books.
-Claude Monet, one of the most influential painters of modern times, spent half his life in the famous house at Giverny.
-After moving there in 1883 with his wife, Alice Hoschedé, and their eight children, Monet's work finally gained recognition.
-His growing success allowed him to indulge his passion for comfort and fine living.
-Family meals, festive celebrations, luncheons with friends, and countryside picnics all reflected the Monets' love of good food.
-Just as Monet drew inspiration for his paintings from his beloved gardens and the surrounding Normandy landscape, the meals served at Giverny were crafted from superb ingredients sourced from the kitchen garden, a masterpiece in itself, as well as the farmyard and the French countryside.
+Claire Joyes is a French author and historian renowned for her works on Claude Monet and his life at Giverny.
+She has written extensively about Monet, often highlighting his home and culinary interests.
+Monet’s Table: The Cooking Journals of Claude Monet is among her most celebrated books.
+Claude Monet, one of the most influential painters of modern times, spent the latter half of his life in the famed house at Giverny.
+He moved there in 1883 with his wife, Alice Hoschedé, and their combined family of eight children.
+As his artistic success grew, Monet was able to embrace his passion for comfort and fine living.
+Family meals, festive gatherings, luncheons with friends, and countryside picnics reflected the Monets’ deep appreciation for good food.
+Just as Monet found inspiration for his paintings in his vibrant gardens and the surrounding Normandy landscape, the meals at Giverny were prepared with exceptional ingredients from the kitchen garden, an artwork in its own right, as well as the farmyard and the broader French countryside.